-Faux Ken Burns-style documentary recounting the last 140 years of American history as if the South had won the Civil War is more intriguing on paper than when it actually unspools onscreen.
-Kevin Willmott’s small-scaled but ambitious picture is well-researched, sometimes amusing.
-Most promising markets loom in cable and homevid.
+A faux Ken Burns-style documentary recounting the last 140 years of American history as if the South had won the Civil War, “C.S.A.: The Confederate States of America” is more intriguing on paper than when it actually unspools onscreen.
+Kevin Willmott’s small-scaled but ambitious picture is well-researched, sometimes amusing and not unintelligent.
+Still, the laudably provocative impulse behind the project never busts loose into incendiary or subversive outrageousness due to a combination of historical fastidiousness, lack of stylistic bravado and an ever-growing feeling that the premise is played out well before the finale.
+After fest play, an enterprising distrib could chalk up some limited mileage theatrically, but most promising markets loom in cable and homevid.

 Willmott, an assistant professor at the U. of Kansas who wrote and co-directed the 1999 vid-released feature “Ninth Street,” displays his academic erudition throughout, from the way he deals with grand historical matters to his archival use of actual products like Darky Toothpaste and Sambo Axle Grease.

 Unfortunately, his adherence to real history quickly straitjackets the narrative, as it forces the film to pretend that American and world history would have unfolded in much the same way had the Confederacy prevailed.
 The non-viability of this approach fatally hits home once the chronology reaches the post-World War II era and Willmott tries to square such events as the JFK assassination, Vietnam, the Watts riots, etc., with the continued existence of the Confederate States.
 It just doesn’t wash.